Building MQ Queue Managers¶

 Let's ensure we're in the correct folder.
 Again, we've used typical defaults:

-cd $GIT_ROOT cd multi-tenancy-gitops-apps
+cd $GIT_ROOT cd multi-tenancy-gitops-appsVerify that your

-environment variables are set:echo $GIT_ORG echo $GIT_BRANCH
+$GIT_ORGand$GIT_BRANCHenvironment variables are set:echo $GIT_ORG echo $GIT_BRANCHFor example:

-(base) anthonyodowd/git/multi-tenancy-gitops-apps echo $GIT_ORG prod-ref-guide (base) anthonyodowd/git/multi-tenancy-gitops-apps echo $GIT_BRANCH master
+(base) anthonyodowd/git/multi-tenancy-gitops-apps echo $GIT_ORG prod-ref-guide (base) anthonyodowd/git/multi-tenancy-gitops-apps echo $GIT_BRANCH masterIf either is not set, set them as follows.

-export GIT_ORG=<replace_with_gitops_apps_repo_organization> export GIT_BRANCH=<replace_with_gitops_apps_repo_branch>
+export GIT_ORG=<replace_with_gitops_apps_repo_organization> export GIT_BRANCH=<replace_with_gitops_apps_repo_branch> -

 Login to the cluster